 Is it going to be painful?

-Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – do not cause discomfort.
-A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards!
-There may be odd zingy sensations, but many people don’t mind as they only last a nanosecond.
+Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – don’t cause discomfort.
+A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards.
+There may be some zingy sensations at times, but a cleaning shouldn’t normally be painful.